Photo by S. Borisov/Shuterstock

 Article continues below advertisement

-Those traveling to the United Kingdom from abroad will need to fill out a passenger locator form prior to arrival in the U.K., on which they will provide U.K. border control with their contact details, including their phone number and the address of their U.K. accommodation where they will self-isolate for 10 days.
+Everyone entering the United Kingdom from abroad must fill out a passenger locator form prior to arrival, on which they will provide U.K. border control with their contact details, including their phone number and the address of their U.K. accommodation.

 Article continues below advertisement

-This story originally appeared on March 11, 2020, and has been updated on January 19, 2021, to include current information.
-The Associated Press contributed reporting.
+This story originally appeared on March 11, 2020, and has been updated frequently, most recently on July 28, 2021, to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips